-I feel in some measure privileged to write a few words of approbation and criticism
+I feel in some measure privileged to write a few words of approbation and

-of vulgar taste and sordid realism it is a relief to peruse
+the present age of vulgar taste and sordid realism it is a relief to peruse

-a publication such as The All-Story, which has ever been and still remains under
+a publication such as The All-Story, which has ever been and still

-readers as your North-British corespondent, Mr. G.W.P.
+such materialistic readers as your North-British corespondent, Mr. G.W.P.

 of Dundee, there are only too many periodicals containing "probable" stories;

 let The All-Story continue to hold its unique position as purveyor of literature

 or dulled into a passive acceptance of the tedious round of things as they